Thirty-seventh government of Israel: Government formation

-Likud and United Torah Judaism signed a coalition agreement on 6 December, in order to allow request for an extension to the deadline.
+Likud and United Torah Judaism signed a coalition agreement on 6 December, to allow request for an extension to the deadline.
 Under it, the party would receive the Ministry of Construction and Housing, the chairmanship of the Knesset Finance Committee which will be given to Moshe Gafni, the Ministry of Jerusalem and Tradition (which would replace the Ministry of Jerusalem Affairs and Heritage), in addition to several posts of deputy ministers and chairmanships of Knesset committees.

 Likud also signed a deal with Shas by 8 December, securing interim coalition agreements with all of their allies.
 Under the deal, Deri will first serve as the Minister of Interior and Health, before rotating posts with Smotrich after two years.
 The party will also receive the Ministry of Religious Services and Welfare Ministries, as well as posts of deputy ministers in the Ministry of Education and Interior.

 The vote to replace then-incumbent Knesset speaker Mickey Levy was scheduled for 13 December, after Likud and its allies secured the necessary number of signatures for it.
-Yariv Levin of Likud was elected as an interim speaker by 64 votes, while his opponents Merav Ben-Ari of Yesh Atid and Ayman Odeh of Hadash got 45 and five votes respectively.
+Yariv Levin of Likud was elected as an interim speaker by 64 votes, while his opponents Merav Ben-Ari of Yesh Atid and Ayman Odeh of Hadash received 45 and five votes respectively.

-Netanyahu asked Herzog for a 14-day extension after the agreement with Shas in order to finalise the roles his allied parties would play.
+Netanyahu asked Herzog for a 14-day extension after the agreement with Shas to finalise the roles his allied parties would play.
 Herzog on 9 December extended the deadline to 21 December.
 On that date, Netanyahu informed Herzog that he had succeeded in forming a coalition, with the new government expected to be sworn in by 2 January 2023.
 The government was sworn in on 29 December 2022.

+Timeline

+Deri affair

+Israeli law stated that people convicted of crimes cannot serve in the government.
+An amendment to that law was made in late 2022, known colloquially as the Deri Law, to allow those who had been convicted without prison time to serve.
+This allowed Deri to be appointed to the cabinet.

+Shas leader Aryeh Deri was appointed to be Minister of Health, Minister of the Interior, and Vice Prime Minister in December 2022.
+He was fired in January 2023, following a Supreme Court decision that his appointment was unreasonable, since he had been convicted of fraud, and had promised not to seek government roles through a plea deal.

+Judicial reform dismissal and resignation threats

+In March 2023, Defence Minister Yoav Gallant called on the government to delay legislation related to the judicial reform.
+Prime Minister Netanyahu announced that he had been dismissed from his position, leading to the continuation of mass protests across the country (which had started in January in Tel Aviv).
+Gallant continued to serve as a minister as he had not received formal notice of dismissal, and two weeks later it was announced that Netanyahu had reversed his decision.

+Public Safety Minister Itamar Ben-Gvir (Otzma Yehudit leader) and Minister of Justice Yariv Levin (Likud) both threatened to resign if the judicial reform was delayed.